-At some point, all DBAs will be required to support two or more types of database platforms.
+DBAs are often required to support two or more types of database platforms.
 Whether the new database comes via a new application, a company acquisition, or the brainstorm of an app developer, supporting a new database can be challenging.

 A great way to become more intimate with a new database and its structure is to understand the data model.
-Most data modeling tools allow DBAs to reverse engineer the database.
+Data modeling tools allow DBAs to reverse engineer the database.
 Doing so allows you to visualize the table structure, relationships, and stored procedures, as well as dependencies.
-By "seeing" the database on paper, you can understand the impact of a potential change, generate reports for other users, and analyze the consistencies (or inconsistencies) among common data elements.
+By "seeing" the database on paper or screen, you can understand the impact of a potential change, generate reports for other users, and analyze the consistencies (or inconsistencies) among common data elements.